makeabilitylab/physcomp/arduino/led-blink.md

 ### What's the maximum amount of current a digital output pin can supply?

-The Arduino Uno uses the [ATmega328P](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf) microcontroller, which can supply an absolute maximum of 0.04A (40 mA) per digital output pin or about ~2-3 LEDs in parallel.
+The Arduino Uno uses the [ATmega328P](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf) microcontroller, which can supply an absolute maximum of 0.04A (40 mA) per digital output pin or about ~4 LEDs in parallel (with 10mA per branch).

 According to Section 28.1 in the [ATmega328P datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-7810-Automotive-Microcontrollers-ATmega328P_Datasheet.pdf), anything beyond these limits "*may cause permanent damage to the chip*".
 The maximum total current draw **across all I/O pins** together should not exceed 200mA.
 Again, this limit is not a concern for our introductory lessons (unless you deviate significantly from them).